 What to Expect for Your First Day of Invisalign

-Irritation of Soft TissuesWhen you first get Invisalign, the soft tissues in your mouth won’t be used to the edges of your aligners quite yet.
+Irritation of Soft TissuesWhen you first get Invisalign®, the soft tissues in your mouth won’t be used to the edges of your aligners quite yet.
 You will likely experience some irritation on your gums or the inside of your lips.
 This should go away after you get accustomed to wearing the aligners over time.
+You could also use some dental wax or a clean emery board to fix issues with sharp edges at home.
 If you are experiencing extreme discomfort or this does not improve, call your dentist.
-They will likely be able to trim the edges in order to make the aligners more comfortable.
+They will likely be able to trim or polish the edges in order to make the aligners more comfortable.

 SorenessNo teeth straightening option comes without soreness.
-Even thought his won’t be as uncomfortable as regular braces, you are still bound to experience some discomfort associated with the pressure being put on your teeth to move them to their new locations.
-This should subside after a few days.
+Even though Invisalign® aligners won’t be as uncomfortable as regular braces, you are still bound to experience some discomfort associated with the pressure being put on your teeth to move them to their new locations.
+This pain should subside after a few days.
 If you need to relieve the soreness, you can take over-the-counter pain medication.

 About the Author

-Dr. Joseph Zicchino provides a wide array of services, including Invisalign Clear Aligners, at his practice in Point Pleasant, NJ.
+Dr. Joseph Zicchino provides a wide array of cosmetic dentistry services, including Invisalign® Clear Aligners, at his practice in Point Pleasant, NJ.
 He earned his dental degree from NYU Dental School and established Coastal Dental Group in 2004.
-For more information on Invisalign or to schedule a consultation, visit his website or call (732) 724-0296.
+For more information call (732) 714-1030 or to schedule an appointment!